 - abdominal pain, which may radiate to the back of the body

 - abdominal pain that is worse after eating

 In chronic pancreatitis, the stool may become oily.
 This condition is known as steatorrhea.
 It develops because lipase, the fat-digesting enzyme made in the pancreas, is no longer reaching the small intestine or is being sent to the intestine in inadequate amounts.
 As a result, the digestion of fat is greatly decreased.
 It doesn't stop, however, because lipase is also made in the mouth (lingual lipase) and stomach (gastric lipase).
 Someone with chronic pancreatitis may find that they lose weight without deliberately trying to do this.

-Anyone with unexplained symptoms or ones that might indicate the presence of pancreatitis should visit a doctor for a diagnosis and treatment.
+Anyone with symptoms that might indicate the presence of pancreatitis should visit a doctor for a diagnosis and treatment.
 Not all of the symptoms listed above may be present in someone with pancreatitis.
-In addition, the symptoms may indicate the presence of a different disorder.
+In addition, other symptoms may be present or the symptoms may indicate the presence of a different disorder.